flaviostutz/coturn/README.md

 # ENVs

 * PUBLIC_IP - public IP configuration to be used by TURN.
 If not specified, the public IP will be queried by ```curl http://icanhazip.com```
+* TURN_USER - turn server static username. defaults to 'coturn'
-* TURN_SECRET - turn server secret. defaults to 'oursecret'
+* TURN_PASSWORD - turn server static password for specificed user. defaults to 'oursecret'

 # Considerations

 It is advisable to use "network_mode:host" because TURN server will allocate random ports for clients.
 Currently publishing a wide range of ports in Docker causes too much overhead.
 With network_mode host it is not the case.

+Coturn "realm" is set to "coturn"